thuannguyen88/heroicfit/README.md

 ### Planning
 Looked at a lot of designs for landing pages on dribbble for fitness sites and out of industry to get ideas which I collected in a Figma file.
 Then looked at competitor online personal training companies and what they were doing for their landing pages and added to the Figma file.

 From here I created a low fidelity wireframe which I then used to practise using tailwind CSS.
-After doing all bare bones section for landing page, went bacjk to Figma to rework a high fidelity wireframe.
+After doing all bare bones section for landing page, went bacjk to Figma to rework a high fidelity wireframe which you can view in the brief video application demo above

 ### Tech Tools